TravelMapping/HighwayData/hwy_data/PRY/prypy/README.md

 * PY14's east end may be wrong.
 * PY16's route near Filadelfia may be wrong; sources show it much straighter than roads allow for.
 * PY17 may have other short segments in the gap.
+* PY18 is assumed to use the new alignment to Puerto Mayor Otaño east of PY07.
+Its east end may be wrong.
 * PY21's east end may be wrong.
 * PY21 is assumed to use the new alignment east of Vaquería.